· · AI

 The first mistake most builders make: focusing on the language model instead of document quality.
 Documents get chunked without thinking about semantic boundaries, embedded with whatever model is popular this week, then thrown in a vector database.
 The assumption is that similarity search will figure out the rest.

 Simple fixed-size chunking applied to this reality produces nonsensical pieces.
 A chunk that starts mid-sentence and ends mid-thought.
 A table split across three chunks with no context.
-Critical information completely separated from the question it was meant to answer.
+Critical information separated from the question it was meant to answer.

 Chunking: the decision that shapes everything